khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 So, as expected, instead working in my personal webpage, I ended up working in a game engine.

 The big change came with typescript improvements and decorators.
-After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of Typecript; and over everything helping new developers to work in their games freeing them from the mechanical and boring work behind a video game, letting them focus in the game design.
+After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of typecript; and over everything helping new developers to work in their games freeing them from the mechanical and boring work behind a video game, letting them focus in the game design.

 **Khanon.js wants the user to focus in the game design.
 That's the main goal of Khanon.js.**